cdsittampalam/documentation/docs/Deposit & Withdraw.md

 6. Select the address that you want to send the money to in the **To** list.
 7. Enter the amount that you want to withdraw in **Amount**.
 The Blockchain Miner's fee and total withdrawal cost appears.
 8. Type in a reference number in **Reference**.
-9. To select a date for when the withdrawal takes place, click **Expires In** and enter days, hours, and minutes in the displayed fields.
+9. To select a date for when the withdrawal takes place, click **Expires In** and enter days, hours, and minutes in the displayed box.
-10. To select a precise date for when the withdrawal takes place, click **Expires On** and enter a date and time in the displayed fields.
+10. To select a precise date for when the withdrawal takes place, click **Expires On** and enter a date and time in the displayed calendar widgets.
 11. Click **Review Withdrawal**.

 ### Review Withdrawal